 Don’t expect a flood of phone calls and emails after only a few days of working with a marketing agency.
 How soon your business will generate results from marketing often correlates with how much marketing you are willing to invest.

 If you pay a digital marketing agency to build a website with only standard monthly web maintenance, you’ll be waiting a long time for the phone to ring.

-However, watch out for fly-by-night digital marketing agencies that infest the Internet like fees.
+At the same time, beware of fly-by-night digital marketing agencies that infest the Internet like fleas.
 They promise page 1 on Google search engine results.
 Some may even get you there.
-But after spending a few thousand dollars, did you pay for eyeballs or actual leads?
+But after spending a few thousand dollars for Google Pay Per Click Ad Management, did you pay for eyeballs or actual leads?

-An inbound marketing agency, however, targets the right audience with strategic implementation of content, email, social media, search engine optimization and marketing automation.
+An inbound marketing agency, on the other hand, targets the right audience with strategic implementation of content, email, social media, search engine optimization and marketing automation.
 Paid advertising, both online and in print, comes into play depending on the company’s goals and needs.
-When it comes to return on investment with an inbound marketing agency, keep your expectations centered on the long-terms gains, not the short-term.
-In the end, when people pick up the phone to call or fill out an online form, they are already qualified and ready to buy.
+The return on investment when hiring an inbound marketing agency should be gauged by its long-terms gains, not the short-term.
+In the end, when people pick up the phone to call or fill out an online form, they are pre-qualified and ready to buy.
 The rest is up to you.

 Yes!
 I am ready to hire a marketing agency.

 Schedule a free one-time consultation with Bragg Media Marketing today!

 Step-by-step guide to developing a marketing plan that works for every business — includes free online resources, best practices and worksheets.